swetland/os-workshop/docs/setup.md

 QEMU := /usr/bin/qemu-system-riscv32
 ```

-Note that the toolchain is 64-bit, and the qemu system is 32; the compiler arguments in the main
+Note that the toolchain is 64-bit by default, and the qemu system is 32-bit; the compiler arguments in the main
 Makefile specify that a 32-bit binary should be built.

 ## Building GCC and GDB (if needed)